ynot01/quote-of-the-day/README.md

 Shows today's "zen quote" at the bottom right corner of the screen

-Runs as a borderless transparent clickthrough window
+Runs as a always-on-top borderless transparent clickthrough window

 Educational project I made for myself to learn API interactions in dotnet